 More of the 2014 season of “After Abbey” found here:

 The “Our Town” project brings a community together to help boost morale, preserve heritage, and celebrate the stories its residents cherish most about their hometown as its residents partner with the local PBS station.
-It’s a project that gives community members the opportunity to help create and shape content, as they become storytellers and videographers.
+It’s a project that allows community members to help create and shape content as they become storytellers and videographers.
 As the lead producer on the project, I’ve been fortunate enough to work with more than 30 towns to help spotlight their stories and to help their townspeople become visual storytellers.
 It’s a commitment to help bring stories to life that would otherwise go untold and to empower those voices that would be silenced anywhere but on public broadcasting.

 “Our Town: Williamsburg” LIVE broadcast!

 I’m sure you’ve flipped past a public television “telethon” or fundraiser.
 I’ve been on-air raising funds for public television since 2003.
 I believe so strongly in the mission that it’s something that I honestly love to do…and it’s not just because I enjoy being on camera.
 Well, that too.
 At WPSU, our on-air fundraising breaks are completely unscripted.
-The majority of PBS stations use teleprompter.
-Our breaks are all from the heart—and I know it sounds cheesy, but as the on-air fundraising producer and a host myself, it feels more natural and I think the audience appreciates the sincerity.
+The majority of PBS stations use a teleprompter.
+Our breaks are all from the heart—and I know it sounds cheesy, but as the on-air fundraising producer and a host myself, it feels more natural, and I think the audience appreciates the sincerity.
 At least, I hope they do when it comes time to contribute.

 Pledge hosting clips coming soon…